 2. Download the application to become a Certified Substance Abuse Counselor from the Alcohol and Drug Abuse Division website.

-Before you begin, you will want to fill out an application to become a CSAC, and send this in to ADAD to open a file.
+Before you begin, you must fill out an application to become a CSAC and send it in to ADAD to open a certification file.

 Click here for the application instructions.